Mohubani

-Etymology
+Origin of its name

 The name "Mohubani" may be derived from the words "mohua" - a kind of tree flower used to make a drink, and "ban" - a forest.

+Demographics

+Mahubani Local Language is Hindi.
+Mahubani Village Total population is 1535 and number of houses are 308.
+Female Population is 48.1%.
+Village literacy rate is 56.9% and the Female Literacy rate is 21.8%.

 Geography and climate

 Mohubani is located at 23.775252°N 86.5682316°E. It is 15 km from Dhanbad station, 18 km from Sindri, 12 km from Govindpur, 10 km from baliapur.
 Its nearest railway station and post office is chhota Ambona nearly 2 km from village, and its thana is Govindpur.

 Mohubani features climate that is transitional between a humid subtropical climate and a tropical wet and dry climate.
 Summer starts from last week of March and ends in mid-June.
 Peak temperature in summer can reach 47 °C. Dhanbad also receives heavy rainfall.
 In winter, the minimum temperature remains around 12 °C with a maximum of 22 °C. Forests present are of a northern tropical dry deciduous type.
 In many of these forests, people are engaged in sericulture.